jasp-stats/jaspAnova/inst/help/AnovaRepeatedMeasures.md

         - None: When this option is selected, no adjustment will be applied.
         - Bonferroni: Bonferroni correction of the confidence intervals.
         - Sidak: Sidak correction of the confidence intervals.
+- Pool error term for follow-up tests:  By selecting this option, the univariate linear model, rather than the multivariate model, will be used for follow-up tests (contrasts, post-hoc tests, marginal means).
+Caution: multivariate models (i.e., unpooled error terms) handle departures from sphericity better, since these models allow the standard errors to differ for each level of the repeated measure(s) factor(s).

 ### Simple Main Effects
 The simple main effects represent the effect of one repeated measure factor for each level of the other repeated measures factor, by conducting an ANOVA for each subset of the data as specified by the moderator variables.